LeviSchuck/lmdvvyd/report.md

 ###Actors

 Actors must be **retained** and **separately selectable**, the actor is to be _embedded in the Entity ID_.
-This can be supplemented by having an additional entity, where the type is a key value pair of the actor ID and an array of entitites.
+This can be supplemented by having an additional entity, where the type is a key value pair of the actor ID and an array of entities.

 ###Data